 Types of Tags There are 2 types of tags currently in game.
 White and Green tags.

 White Tags are standard items.
-They may only be seen by a character with an associated skill or the Sense Item power.
+They may only be seen by a character with an associated skill or the Item Sight power.

 Green tags are used for Shifter Renown.
 Green Tags are not visible, except to Gaian Spirits and Shifters. affix to a decorative costume piece.
 If you do not have a decorative costume piece to affix it to, you may ask the Storytellers for a small prop, which they will provide.
 These green-tagged items cannot be destroyed or stolen, but cannot be attached to items that are tagged in other mechanical fashions (you cannot tag your Fetish, Ritual, Weapon, etc. items with this type of tag) You are not required to wear these tagged decorative costume items except when at gatherings of your own Shifter type, when requesting Renown, or when requesting a Rank Challenge.
 Certainly, some spirits may act more favorably toward a Shifters who proudly displays their Renown though.